 By default, Indeni stores authentication information in its local database.
-However, you can now also use an external LDAP (Lightweight Directory Access Protocol) repository to access Indeni.
+Optionally, you can use an external LDAP (Lightweight Directory Access Protocol) repository to access Indeni.

-Please Note: This feature is available in version 6.2+, and only supports Microsoft Active Directory.
+Please Note: This feature only supports Microsoft Active Directory.

 Indeni supports a single integration with LDAP, which offers the benefits of ease of login, centralized identity management as well as Role assignment to Groups already present on the LDAP server.

-To get started with configuration, navigate to the LDAP tab by clicking on:
+To get started with configuration, navigate to the LDAP configuration by clicking on:

-Settings > Integrations > New Integration > LDAP
+Settings > Integrations > Add New Integration > LDAP

 STEP 1: Enter the LDAP Endpoint, Base DN, username and password.
 The LDAP user should be in the firstname.lastname@example.org format.
 Use port 636 to connect.